Arthur Herbert Firmin

-Arthur Herbert Firmin (6 January 1912 – 28 May 1955) was a British-Kenyan mountaineer, photographer, and police officer.
+Arthur Herbert Firmin (6 January 1912 – 28 May 1955) was a British–Kenyan mountaineer, photographer, and police officer.

 Early life and education

 Firmin was born on 6 January 1912 in Nairobi, East Africa Protectorate (present-day Kenya), to Elizabeth Jane Firmin (née Isherwood) and Frederick John Firmin, an accountant.
 Both of Firmin's parents were English.

 Firmin was educated in England, returning to British Kenya in 1937.

 Career

 In 1937, Firmin joined the Kenya Police.
 During World War II, he worked as an official photographer for the police.
-In 1946, when the police did not create a special role for his photography skills, he left and started his own photography business in Nairobi with his wife, Kathleen Barry.
+In 1946, when the police did not create a special role for his photography skills, he left and started his own photography business in Nairobi with his wife, Kathleen Barry, who was also a fine mountaineer and made an ascent the main peaks of Mt Kenya and also Alexandra, the highest point in the Ruwenzoris with him.
 He became well known for his mountain, wildlife, and portrait photography.

 Mountaineering

 Climbers above the Firmin Tower on the North Face Standard Route on Mt.
 Kenya.

 Firmin was familiar with British hills and had spent 10 days climbing in Switzerland in 1951, when he climbed the Matterhorn.

 North Side of Mt.
 Kenya showing the approximate line of the Firmin–Hicks route.

 Approximate line of Firmin–Hicks route to Batian, Mt.
 Kenya.

 In the eighteen years following his return to Kenya, Firmin carried out exploratory climbing.
 He made significant first ascents on Mount Kenya, Mount Kilimanjaro, and in the Rwenzori Mountains.
 His 1944 ascent of the North Face of Mount Kenya with Peter Hicks was the first climb on that part of the mountain and became the North Face Standard Route, commonly called the Firmin–Hicks.
 The crux of this climb is called the Firmin Tower.

 The length of the route makes it difficult to ascend and descend within the same day.
 It is graded Kenya grade 4 or alpine grade D to TD.

+There had been previous attempts to climb Batian from the North.
+Prior to their successful first ascent of the Normal Route over Nelion to Batian in 1929 Eric Shipton and Percy Wyn Harris attempted to climb the North East Buttress of Batian, somewhere in the vicinity of the Firmin-Hicks, but had to retreat.
+In 1943 escaped and undernourished prisoners of war, Felice Benuzzi and Dr Giovanni (Giuãn) Balletto, failed to climb the ridge to the west above Point Peter but two days later they climbed Point Lenana, leaving a homemade Italian flag.
+A week later the flag was removed by Arthur Firmin and companions.

-In January 1946, with John Howard, he made the first ascent of the South Face of Batian via its South West Ridge (Kenya grade 4), thus becoming the first climber to climb both the North and South faces of the mountain.
+In January 1946, with John Howard, Firmin made the first ascent of the South Face of Batian via its South West Ridge (Kenya grade 4), thus becoming the first climber to climb both the North and South faces of the mountain.